Matt Larson

-Matt Larson was the founder and CEO of Confio Software.
+Matt Larson is an American entrepreneur who founded and served as CEO of Confio Software.
 Larson is well known as a co-founder of the non-profit Guardian of Angels Foundation based in Denver, Colorado.
 He is an international speaker and the co-author of several books on technology.
 In 2013, Ernst and Young named Larson a finalist for “Entrepreneur of the Year.”

 Education

 Matt Larson earned a Bachelor of Science from the University of Colorado in Business Administration.
 He graduated first in his class and is a member of the Mensa Society.

 Professional career

 Larson began his career as an intern at Oracle, the computer technology company, after his graduation from the University of Colorado.
 In 2002, after a brief time working in the oil and gas industry, Larson founded Confio Software.
 Confio was a Boulder, Colorado-based software company that “develops database performance solution for DBAs, IT managers, and database developers, for both physical and virtual server environments.”.
 In 2013 Confio Software was acquired by SolarWinds Inc.

 In 2008, Larson also launched, and briefly ran, a small private equity company.